demovibes/watermelon/README.md

   add an IP and port, as in `python manage.py runserver 0:8080`) Note that the Icecast default port is 8000, so the dev server should be run on a different port.

+## Setting up a Streamer
+Once you have watermelon up it is time to set up a streamer to actually play music.
+This example will use icecast + ices to run the backend.

+The general idea is:

+    django -----> DB
+      ^
+      |
+    link-ices.py -> ices -> icecast
+      |              ^
+      v              |
+     sox  -----------/

+icecast is the streaming server, which accepts a source input, and allows external clients to connect to it for broadcast listening.  ices is a "source" which can read .ogg files and forward them to icecast.

+Configure ices using a "playlist" source of type "script" and give it the path to `contrib/link-ices.py`.
+Whenever ices is ready for another song, it will call the script, and expects to receive the name of a file to play.

+The magic of queue management then happens within `link-ices.py`, which is responsible for:
+* retrieving the next item from the playlist model,
+* calling SoX to convert to a .ogg file in a temp location,
+* writing the metadata info to the location expected by IceS, and
+* returning the temp filename to IceS for streaming.

+Look into the `playlist` app for more information on how the queue works.